Event-AHU/OpenESL/EvSLT/README.md

 ## Train & Test
+Download the processed Event frames file and put it under the EvSLT directory.

-Download pretrain.zip from https://pan.baidu.com/s/1ktTTv5aNOFv_codBCzTXEA (code: paxx) and put it in the EvSLT directory.
+Download pretrain.zip from https://pan.baidu.com/s/1ktTTv5aNOFv_codBCzTXEA (code: paxx) and put it under the EvSLT directory.

 ```
 # train: